barncastle/BitsKit/README.md

 BITSKIT006 | Error | Enum type argument expected

 ### IO Classes
 There are a number of IO types available under the `BitsKit.IO` namespace built to sequentially read/write regions of bit data.
-Each of these classes expose all the `BitPrimtives` methods whilst supporting seeking and writing in-place.
+Each of these classes expose all the `BitPrimitives` methods whilst supporting seeking and writing in-place.

 `BitReader/BitWriter` - Classes for reading/writing to a byte array.
 `MemoryBitReader/MemoryBitWriter` - Ref structs for reading/writing to a `Span<byte>`.